daveStothers/learning/techTest/README.md

 The expected behaviour for adding and updating people would've been extremely similar to the behaviour for issues

-To run unit and UI tests, use the standard xcode testing infrastructure (command-u or Product-> Test)
+To run unit and UI tests, use the standard xcode testing infrastructure (command-u or Product-> Test) Note that I haven't written mocks for the api requests so the UI tests rely on live data, specifically the first entry that appears on the list of issues.

 # Notes

 Timestamps do not get reset when an issue is reopened.

 I would've preferred to use Appium for the UI tests as it tests as a black box and can be based on ruby.

+I would prefer a better way of showing the list of issues, that clearly shows there is more to the table.

 I would normally use gitflow with appropriate PR reviews but as I'm the only developer for this repository, I have been pushing direct to master